cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 The left-hand side of the Test Runner is a visual representation of your test suite.
-Each test block is properly nested and each test, when clicked, displays every Cypress query, command and assertion executed within the test's block as well as any methods executed in relevant `before`, `beforeEach`, `afterEach`, and `after` hooks.
+Each test block is properly nested and each test, when clicked, displays every Cypress command executed within the test's block as well as any commands executed in relevant `before`, `beforeEach`, `afterEach`, and `after` hooks.

 <DocsImage src="/img/guides/core-concepts/cypress-app/command-log.png" alt="Cypress app" width-600></DocsImage>